 - The app utilizes DPI scaling, works well on all DPI settings.
 On High DPI displays it uses high resolution images; looks great on my retina Macbook Pro.

 - I got to create and use custom controls for each sound, even the volume slider is custom to avoid displaying a selector border around them.

-- The Normal/MSI version saves sound settings in the user's Application Data folder, so it's usable by multiple users on the same computer, and also by roaming.
+- The installer version saves sound settings in the user's Application Data folder, so it's usable by multiple users on the same computer, and also by roaming.
 The portable version saves sound settings in the application's folder.